paul-wolf/djaq/docs/readme.rst

 Comparing to Django QuerySets
 -----------------------------

-Djaq is not a replacement for Querysets.
-They have different purposes.
-The QuerySet API is not a remote API.
-You can use Djaq queries inside your Django application and Djaq syntax can be more intuitive and simpler than QuerySets.
-But Querysets are highly integrated with Django and have been developed over 15 years by many developers.
-Plus you get code completion in your IDE with QuerySets.
-It is a very well thought out framework that is the best choice working within a service based on Django’s ORM.
-You could probably write a complete transactional Django application with Djaq and not use QuerySets at all but you’d be going against the framework.

-This section is intended to highlight differences for users with high familiarity with the ``QuerySet`` class for the purpose of understanding capabilities and limitations of DjangoQuery.
+This section is intended to highlight differences for users with good familiarity with the ``QuerySet`` class for the purpose of understanding capabilities and limitations of DjaqQuery.

 Django provides significant options for adjusting query generation to fit a specific use case, ``only()``, ``select_related()``, ``prefetch_related()`` are all useful for different cases.
 Here’s a point-by-point comparison with Djaq:

--  ``only()``: Djaq always works in “only” mode.
+-  ``only()``: Djaq always works in “only” mode except when you provide no output columns in which case it assumes all direct fields of the model but not foreign key relations.
 Only explicitly requested fields are returned.

 -  ``select_related()``: The select clause only returns those columns explicitly defined.
 This feature makes loading of related fields